E commerce warehouse: Do you need one to run an ecommerce business?

 1. High upfront costs

-Leasing or buying a warehouse means putting serious capital into storage space, equipment, tech, and staffing.
+Leasing or buying a warehouse means putting serious capital into storage space, equipment, tech, and staffing, especially when building a warehouse from the ground up.
 For new ecommerce businesses, that can strain your budget.

 2. Operational complexity

-Running your own warehouse means overseeing staffing, equipment maintenance, climate control, and safety measures.
+Running your own warehouse means overseeing the activity at shipping and receiving docks, as well as staffing, equipment maintenance, climate control, and safety measures.
 That’s a lot of plates to keep spinning.

 3. Less flexibility